Marc Goodfellow

 Marc David Goodfellow (born 20 September 1981) is an English former footballer who played as a left-sided winger.

-He began his career with Stoke City in 2000, and played on Iceland with ÍBV the following year.
+He began his career with Stoke City in 2000 and played in Iceland with ÍBV the following year.
 He transferred to Bristol City in 2004, who in turn sent him out on loan to Port Vale, Swansea City, and Colchester United.
-In 2005, he joined Swansea City, before signing with Bury via Grimsby Town the following year.
-He was with Burton Albion between 2007 and 2010, helping the "Brewers" to the Conference National title in 2008–09, though also played on loan for both Barrow and Kidderminster Harriers.
-He switched to Barrow permanently in 2010, spending one season with the club, before he joined Gresley in 2011.
+In 2005, he joined Swansea City before signing with Bury via Grimsby Town the following year.
+He was with Burton Albion between 2007 and 2010, helping the "Brewers" to the Conference National title in 2008–09.
+He also played on loan for both Barrow and Kidderminster Harriers.
+He switched to Barrow permanently in 2010, spending one season with the club before he joined Gresley in 2011.
 In his first season with the "Moatmen", he helped the club to win the Midland Football Alliance title.
-He joined King's Lynn Town in November 2013, before joining Worksop Town in January 2014 and then Mickleover Sports two months later.
+He joined King's Lynn Town in November 2013 before joining Worksop Town in January 2014 and then Mickleover Sports two months later.
 He joined Basford United in June 2014, helping the side to the Midland Football League title in 2014–15.